-Anxiety is one of the most globally pervasive associated mental health issues with addiction.
 Anxiety disorders can include more than generalized anxiety.
-Social anxiety, post traumatic stress disorder, panic disorder, and obsessive compulsive disorder fall under the category of anxiety and can all be associated with addiction.
+Social anxiety, post-traumatic stress disorder, panic disorder, and obsessive-compulsive disorder fall under the category of anxiety and can all be associated with addiction.

-Symptoms similar to body dysmorphia which could include body checking, fact checking, and skin checking for imperfections and issues.
-Obsession over these areas can lead to compulsive behaviors like picking until there is bleeding or damage.
+Symptoms similar to body dysmorphia could include body checking, fact-checking, and skin checking for imperfections and issues.
+Obsession over these areas can lead to compulsive behaviours like picking until there is bleeding or damage.

-Excessive apologizing and taking responsibility for problems or offenses which are not personal.
+Excessive apologizing and taking responsibility for problems or offences which are not personal.

 Dissociating during challenging moments or conversations or simply “tuning out” while around other people.